shoeffner/mthesis/src/gaze_library.md

 manufacturer; this is shown in @sec:determining-the-focal-length.

 Additionally to setting the sensor parameters, the webcam can be calibrated for the use with OpenCV.
-Calibration in this case means to estimate the camera matrix and distortion coefficients of a camera, which can be used to undistort the images. \Gaze{} does not directly undistort the images to process them further, but algorithms like `cv::solvePnP`,
+Calibration, in this case, means to estimate the camera matrix and distortion coefficients of a camera, which can be used to undistort the images. \Gaze{} does not directly undistort the images to process them further, but algorithms like `cv::solvePnP`,